OverTheWireOrg/OverTheWire-website/help/userdata.md

 You may need to logout and login again for these changes to take effect.
-To test whether the environment variables are registered, type "echo $WECHALLUSER", which should show that environment variable.
+To test whether the environment variables are registered, type "echo $OTWUSERDIR", which should show that environment variable.
 </li>
 <li>